Nawaz's condition improving after rise in platelet count: doctors

 According to sources in the hospital, the incarcerated prime minister refused to be shifted to the PKLI.

-Meanwhile, a request was filed today in the Lahore High Court by Shahbaz Sharif, PML-N president and younger brother of Nawaz Sharif, seeking bail for Nawaz in the Chaudhry Sugar Mills reference.
-The matter was heard at the LHC, after which the court asked the National Accountability Bureau to submit a response tomorrow.
+Meanwhile, a request was filed today at the Lahore High Court by Shahbaz Sharif, PML-N president and younger brother of Nawaz Sharif, seeking bail for Nawaz in the Chaudhry Sugar Mills reference.
+The court asked the National Accountability Bureau (NAB) to submit a response, adjourning the hearing till tomorrow.

-A detailed report on Nawaz's health was sought from the Punjab government by the court, which also summoned Dr Ayaz tomorrow.
+The court also asked that a detailed report on Nawaz's health be submitted by the Punjab government and summoned Dr Ayaz for tomorrow's hearing.

-During the hearing, Shahbaz's counsel contended that Nawaz's health was a matter of "life or death" and informed the court that Dr Raza Shamsi had especially been called over from Karachi, and he, along with Dr Ayaz are overseeing Nawaz's treatment.
+During the hearing, Shahbaz's counsel contended that Nawaz's health was a matter of "life or death" and informed the court that Dr Raza Shamsi had specially been called over from Karachi, and that he, along with Dr Ayaz is overseeing Nawaz's treatment.

 Earlier in the day, Shahbaz had moved the Islamabad High Court (IHC), seeking suspension of Nawaz's sentence in the Al-Azizia reference on medical grounds.
 The PML-N president also requested the court to release his brother on bail till a decision was made on the appeal against his conviction.